-The Editorial Board of the journal Psichologija accepts for publication empirical research, analytical surveys, brief reports, and theoretical articles on various topics, written in Lithuanian or English.
-The journal contains a section on Psychology for practice, where the works overviewing the scientific achievements and practical applications of some specialized field.
+The Editorial Board of the journal Psichologija accepts empirical research, analytical surveys, brief reports, and theoretical articles on various topics, written in Lithuanian or English.
+In addition, the journal contains a section on Psychology for practice, where the works overviewing the scientific achievements and practical applications of some specialized field.
 This rubric might be replaced by academic reviews of significant works in psychology.
-Hence the editorial board encourages the authors to submit texts of this sort.
+Hence the Editorial Board encourages the authors to submit texts of this sort.

-Papers introducing empirical research must be written in accordance with the following structure: 1) abstract in English; 2) introduction, where the problem, goals and hypothesis of research are formulated; 3) methodology, consisting of descriptions of a) participants; b) tasks and methods of evaluation; c) research process; 4) results; 5) discussion of results; 6) list of references; 7) abstract in Lithuanian.
+Papers introducing empirical research must be written under the following structure: 1) abstract in English; 2) introduction, where the problem, goals and hypothesis of research are formulated; 3) methodology, consisting of descriptions of a) participants; b) tasks and methods of evaluation; c) research process; 4) results; 5) discussion of results; 6) list of references; 7) abstract in Lithuanian.
 Each part of the paper shall be titled and separated.
 Names of sub-sections of methodology should not be written in a separate line.
 The reference list is called References.
 If the paper is written in Lithuanian, the abstract in Lithuanian is written in the beginning, and the abstract in English is written at the end.
-The Editorial board may assist in translating the abstract into Lithuanian at the request of the authors.
+The Editorial Board may assist in translating the abstract into Lithuanian at the request of the authors.

 Analytical surveys and theoretical must provide an argumentative consideration of the state of a certain field of psychology.
 They should analyze and evaluate results of the research carried out by other authors, define major problems, substantiate their importance and novelty, discuss the directions of the development of the relevant field of psychology, presently important and novel trends of research, formulate the aims and hypotheses of the forthcoming empirical research, propose new concepts or theoretical model, etc.